 The point is the leap from the breathless intimacy and low register of the opening to the full-voiced, ecstatic reprise an octave higher, a cliff leap to certain death played in reverse, where your broken body pulls itself together, leaps from the blood-spattered rocks and the heaving sea up and up into the starry vault, where your heart stretches to breaking point over every love lost and every possibility of the electric, youthful night.

 Sade: Majestic Pain

 I adore, and always have adored, Sade and her unique, erotically charged melancholy.
-Her voice is so pure, but it’s not the ethereal pure of a boy soprano, or fey, like New Age Enya.
+Her voice is so simple and pure, but it’s not the ethereal, freakish purity of a boy soprano, or fey, like New Age Enya.

-To describe it is challenging, and I find myself mimicking those strained descriptions usual to wine-tasters or master perfumers: to veer off into “hints of vanilla, burnt toast and wet dog;” top notes, drydowns and sillage, the tantalizing wake of a scent.
+To describe this voice is challenging, and I find myself mimicking those strained descriptions usual to wine-tasters or master perfumers: to veer off into “hints of vanilla, burnt toast and wet dog;” top notes, drydowns and sillage, the tantalizing wake of a scent.